Temporarily Full. I apologize, but I am not accepting new clients at this time. Please check back.

 If you are hesitant about online therapy, let me give you a little more information.

 (1) Online Therapy will feel a lot like FaceTime or Zoom, except we will meet using an HIPAA-compliant platform designed for confidential, medical appointments.
 It's simple to use, even if you're not a "tech person."
 Everything else about the appointment will be the same as an in-person appointment, including the length of the appointment and my commitment to providing you with excellent care.
 Plus, contrary to what most people assume, research shows that online therapy is just as effective as regular therapy.
 I encourage you to give it a try for a session or two to see what you think!

-(2) In-person: If you have a strong preference for in-person appointments, my office is large enough that we can maintain more than 6 feet of "social distance" during the session.
-However, there is an inherent risk with gathering in any enclosed space.
-Therefore, this option is only appropriate if (a) you are symptom-free (and I continue to be symptom-free), (b) you have limited exposure risk in your daily life, and (c) you are not part of a vulnerable group.
+(2) In-person: If you need an in-person appointment, this may be possible if (a) you are symptom-free, (b) you have limited exposure risk in your daily life, and (c) you are not part of a vulnerable group.
+However, there is an inherent risk involved with gathering in an enclosed space.
+Per city and county ordinance, face coverings are required during in-person appointments.
 Some people prefer to meet in person for the first session or two, and then switch to online sessions.

 Making the decision to start therapy can be difficult.
 But it doesn’t need to be.
 Starting therapy simply means you want to move your life in a positive direction.
 Just as you take care of yourself physically, it’s also important to care for yourself emotionally, mentally, and relationally.

 Clients start therapy with me for a variety of reasons.
 Some clients are struggling with mood, anxiety, or relationship issues . . . or with a major life event or transition.
 Others have been in therapy before and find “maintenance sessions" helpful.
 Others want to work on being a better version of themselves and living a more intentional life.